Andersen Corporation Bundle

 |---|---|---|

-- Board of Directors oversees company strategy and governance.
+- Board approves strategy and succession

 Andersen Corporation Business Model Canvas